-Being a small city, Portland does not have a public transit system used by locals to get to and from work.
+Portland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Portland in 2010 was $18,254, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $73,016 for a family of four.
+The per capita income in Portland in 2018 was $23,737, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $94,948 for a family of four.
 However, Portland contains both very wealthy and poor people as well.

 The people who call Portland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Portland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portland include English, Irish, Dutch, and Polish.
+The greatest number of Portland residents report their race to be White, followed by Asian.
+Important ancestries of people in Portland include German, English, Irish, European, and Scots-Irish.

 The most common language spoken in Portland is English.
 Other important languages spoken here include Spanish and Polish.